The universal equivariance properties of exotic aromatic B-series: Geometric characterisation of exotic aromatic B-series

 If, in addition,~$\varphi$ is trivially decoupling, Proposition~\ref{proposition:isomorphism_F} gives the existence of the coefficient map~$b\colon \Gamma\rightarrow\R$ such that~$\varphi=B(b)$. \end{proof}

-\begin{ex*} Let us illustrate the tensor spaces and the different maps from the proof of Theorem~\ref{theorem:surjection_EAF} for~$\kappa=(2,0,1)$ (in the spirit of the examples in~\cite{Markl08git,MuntheKaas16abs}).
+\begin{ex*} Let us illustrate the tensor spaces and maps from the proof of Theorem~\ref{theorem:surjection_EAF} for the composition~$\kappa=(2,0,1)$ (in the spirit of the examples in~\cite{Markl08git,MuntheKaas16abs}).
 The tensor space has the form

 The associated set of nodes and arrows are~$V=\{1,2,3\}$ and~$\Circled{A_0}=\{\Circled{0},\Circled{1},\Circled{2}\}$.
 The target map~$\tau\colon \Circled{A}\rightarrow V$ is given by~$\tau(\Circled{1})=\tau(\Circled{2})=3$.
 The stabilizer of~$\tau$ is